 How do you help your kids grow up to be successful adults?
-Here’s what you need to do to teach kids responsibility.
+Here’s how to raise a responsible child!

 My girls (ages 3 and 5) and I were taking a walk in the wooded park near our place.
 We started walking over a small bridge crossing a little brook and then saw a huge pile of trash in the water.